 I confirm that I have read the school's E-Safety rules and the E-Safety policy and discussed it with my child.

 Parent/Carer name: Signed:

-I have read the E-Safety rules and I have talked about th times. em with my family.
-I will follow them at all
+I have read the E-Safety rules and I have talked about them with my family.
+I will follow them at all times.

-Child's name: Date: